Ready in 20 minutes, this lemon kale orzo with garlic, breadcrumbs and pecorino cheese is a simple pasta that's great to eat anytime of year.

 Every week before I go to the grocery, I make sure that my kitchen is stocked with a few lemons and at least half a bunch of kale.

-Even though technically they are produce, I consider this fruit and vegetable pantry ingredients.
+Even though technically they are fresh produce, I consider this fruit and vegetable combo pantry ingredients.

-I never know how my week will turn out despite my carefully planned shopping list, so having them on-hand gives me options.
+I never know how my week will turn out despite my carefully planned shopping list, so having kale and lemons on-hand gives me options.

 Pasta is another sure thing with these two.
 My version of lemon pepper spaghetti involves kale because I never can resist the urge to add greens wherever I can.

-This spaghetti inspired me to make a dish that I think of as its cousin, lemon kale orzo, which is garlicky and fresh using the juice and zest of a lemon.
+This spaghetti inspired me to make a pasta recipe that I think of as its cousin, lemon kale orzo, which is garlicky and fresh using the juice and zest of a lemon.

 The best part is that you can eat it warm, at room temperature or as leftovers from the fridge.
 It tastes great each way.

 When you serve it cold, you can think of it like an orzo salad.

 For this recipe, you will need the following ingredients:

 Lemon: Including the lemon zest and juice means nothing goes to waste, and the orzo turns out very lemony.